Stannieman/HomeCloud/Host/Host OS setup.md

 Add 2 lines to the */etc/crontab* file to automatically make a snapshot every Wednesday and Sunday morning.\
 `echo '0  4    * * 0 root /home/mainuser/HomeCloud/Host/createStorageSnapshot.sh' | sudo tee -a /etc/crontab`\
 `echo '0  4    * * 3 root /home/mainuser/HomeCloud/Host/createStorageSnapshot.sh' | sudo tee -a /etc/crontab`

-## Reboot
-The original setup script is still waiting in the console session that's on the display that we did not connect\
-and the kernel could have been updated.\
-Reboot:\
-`reboot`

-After that log back in again.

 ## Set up the storage
 Set up the storage using the instructions in [ZFS management.md](<./ZFS management.md>).\